TUM-AAS/ml-casadi/README.md

 If you use our work please cite our paper
 ```
 @article{salzmann2022neural,
-  title={Neural-MPC: Deep Learning Model Predictive Control for Quadrotors and Agile Robotic Platforms},
+  title={Real-time Neural-MPC: Deep Learning Model Predictive Control for Quadrotors and Agile Robotic Platforms},
-  author={Salzmann, Tim and Kaufmann, Elia and Pavone, Marco and Scaramuzza, Davide and Ryll, Markus},
+  author={Salzmann, Tim and Kaufmann, Elia and Arrizabalaga, Jon and Pavone, Marco and Scaramuzza, Davide and Ryll, Markus},
   journal={arXiv preprint arXiv:2203.07747},
-  year={2022}
+  year={2023}
 }
 ```